eloidrai/huffman/README.md

-  -s SAMPLE   --sample=SAMPLE   The set of symbols to use to create the tree -h          --help            Displays this help message -t          --tree, --dot     The tree in .dot format -c          --codewords       The list of the codewords -e MESSAGE  --encode=MESSAGE  Encodes a message
+  -s SAMPLE   --sample=SAMPLE   The set of symbols to use to create the tree -h          --help            Displays this help message -t          --tree, --dot     The tree in .dot format -a          --canonical       Use the canonical Huffman code for generating the codewords, encoding and decoding -c          --codewords       The list of the codewords -e MESSAGE  --encode=MESSAGE  Encodes a message
   -d MESSAGE  --decode=MESSAGE  Decodes a message